SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 ## Syntax

+The syntax rules that apply to SKON also applies to SKEMA.
+Every value should end in a comma and a file should be a implicit map.

 ### Metadata
 ---

 SKEMA uses the same metadata format as SKON, seen [here](./SKON%20v1%20Spec.md#metadata).

 This means that SKEMA requires parsing of both SKEMA objects aswell as SKON data.
-The abillity to parse SKON objects is not only used for metadata in SKEMA, it's also used when parsing [specifiers]().

 All metadata should be at the top of a SKEMA file.